girishji/vimbits/README.md

 - Common commands such as visual mode select (`'<,'>`), shell commands (`!`), substitution (`s//`), and global (`g//`) work as expected, even with `vim9` prepended.

 - When specifying a range for the *substitution* command, the range should be prefixed by a *colon*.
-For example, to specify a line range from line 1 to line 10, use `:vim9 :1,10s/foo/bar`.
+For example, to specify a line range from line 1 to line 10, use `:vim9 :1,10s/foo/bar` (notice the `:` before `1,10`).
 Ranges can also be specified with marks, visual selection, and search patterns.

 - If you work with multi-byte UTF-8 characters, you'll appreciate the *vim9* command line.
 When slicing a UTF-8 string using the `[x : y]` operator, *vim9* is more predictable because it uses character-based addressing, unlike the byte-based addressing of the legacy script.